LucianoXu/Rem/README.md

 - `prog := Extract prog`: the program extracted from a refinement result

 ### Commands
-`Rem` use a command language to operate the environment and refinement procedure.
+`QRefine` use a command language to operate the environment and refinement procedure.
 The command syntax is defined as follows.

 - `Var var : type`: declaring the type for a variable.
 - `Def var := term .`: make a definition.